spf13/viper/README.md

  * SetEnvPrefix(string)
  * SetEnvReplacer(string...) *strings.Replacer

-_When working with ENV variables it’s important to recognize that Viper treats ENV variables as case sensitive._
+_When working with ENV variables, it’s important to recognize that Viper treats ENV variables as case sensitive._

 Viper provides a mechanism to try to ensure that ENV variables are unique.
-By using SetEnvPrefix you can tell Viper to use add a prefix while reading from the environment variables.
+By using SetEnvPrefix, you can tell Viper to use add a prefix while reading from the environment variables.
 Both BindEnv and AutomaticEnv will use this prefix.

 BindEnv takes one or two parameters.
 The first parameter is the key name, the second is the name of the environment variable.
 The name of the environment variable is case sensitive.
-If the ENV variable name is not provided then Viper will automatically assume that the key name matches the ENV variable name but the ENV variable is IN ALL CAPS.
-When you explicitly provide the env variable name it **Does not** automatically add the prefix.
+If the ENV variable name is not provided, then Viper will automatically assume that the key name matches the ENV variable name but the ENV variable is IN ALL CAPS.
+When you explicitly provide the ENV variable name, it **does not** automatically add the prefix.

 One important thing to recognize when working with ENV variables is that